ianstormtaylor/slate/docs/reference/serializers/raw.md

 The raw JSON serialized that ships by default with Slate.
 It converts a [`State`](../models/state.md) into a JSON object.

+In the raw format, text is represented as "ranges", which are a more compact way to represent the formatting applied to characters than the immutable model Slate uses internally.

-The raw JSON object created will omit default-value properties to reduce the serialized data's size.
+When saving the data to size-sensitive places, you the raw serializer can be told to omit properties that aren't _strictly_ required to deserialize later, reducing the serialized data's size.
 For example, if the dictionary of [`Data`](../models/data.md) for a [`Node`](../models/node.md) is empty, it will be omitted.

-In the raw format, text is represented as "ranges", which are a more compact way to represent the formatting applied to characters than the immutable model Slate uses internally.

 - [Example](#example)
 - [Static Methods](#methods)